EyePreserve: Identity-Preserving Iris Synthesis: Datasets

 \section{Datasets}

-The existing ISO/IEC 19794-6-compliant iris datasets usually lack samples acquired under intentional ambient light changes to control pupil dilation.
-Thus, we acquired samples from four distinct sources, as outlined in the following subsections, to enhance the model's ability to learn non-linear deformations, and to provide comprehensive subject-disjoint evaluations of the proposed model.
+The existing ISO/IEC 29794-6-compliant iris datasets usually lack samples acquired under intentional ambient light changes to control pupil dilation.
+Thus, we acquired samples from four distinct sources, as outlined in the following subsections, to enhance the {\it EyePreserve} model's ability to learn non-linear deformations and to provide comprehensive subject-disjoint evaluations of the proposed model. \siamulnew{Our data selection focuses on standard-quality (\ie compliant with ISO/IEC 29794-6) images, but with challenging pupil dilation differences.
+While there are many unconstrained iris and ocular image datasets~\cite{de2015mobile, tonsen2016labelled}, these images are usually dominated by confounding factors, such as insufficient lighting, reflections, or off-angle occlusions, making it difficult to focus on the intricate changes in iris texture.
+Omitting these variables ensures our evaluation strictly measures the model's effectiveness on structural iris deformations, rather than its robustness to poor acquisition conditions.}